sam-huang1223/data-visualization/README.md

 bollinger band - algorithmic traders can use bollinger bands to generate buy/sell signals from stock prices that approach their bollinger bands

-Finance professionals can use this script to quickly create beautiful bollinger band graphs to assist with technical analysis, while business professionals can use the graph code (e.g. clean_style function) to automate the process of creating professional visuals for presentations
+This script can be valuable to finance professionals, who can use this script to quickly create beautiful bollinger band graphs to assist with technical analysis, while business professionals can use the graph code (e.g. clean_style function) to automate the process of creating professional visuals for presentations